 The petitioners in this case, a married couple from El Salvador, initially entered the United States without lawful admission or inspection.
 They later applied for and were granted TPS.
 When they attempted to adjust their status to that of lawful permanent residents, however, the government denied their request on the ground that they had not been “inspected and admitted” as Section 1255 requires for such a status adjustment.
 They sued, and although the federal district court ruled in their favor, the U.S. Court of Appeals for the Third Circuit held that they were categorically ineligible for such an adjustment because they had not been “admitted” under Section 1255.
 They asked the Supreme Court to hear the case, and the Court agreed to do so.

 CAC filed an amici curiae brief on behalf of Members of Congress in support of the petitioners.
-First, our brief argues that the plain language of the INA permits eligible TPS recipients to adjust their status to that of lawful permanent residents, regardless of whether they were inspected and admitted when they first entered the United States.
+First, our brief argued that the plain language of the INA permits eligible TPS recipients to adjust their status to that of lawful permanent residents, regardless of whether they were inspected and admitted when they first entered the United States.
 This is because TPS recipients were necessarily “inspected and admitted” into the United States, as required by Section 1255, by virtue of undergoing the rigorous vetting process required to receive TPS.
-Further, because Section 1254a(f)(4) stipulates that TPS recipients are “considered as being in, and maintaining, lawful status as a nonimmigrant . . . for purposes of adjustment of status under section 1255,” they should also be considered “admitted,” as “nonimmigrants” have typically been granted “admission to the United States” under the INA.
+Further, because Section 1254a(f)(4) stipulates that TPS recipients are “considered as being in, and maintaining, lawful status as a nonimmigrant . . . for purposes of adjustment of status under section 1255,” we argued that they should also be considered “admitted,” as “nonimmigrants” have typically been granted “admission to the United States” under the INA.

 March 1, 2021